FindoraNetwork/findora-wiki/docs/general/run-a-testnet-validator-node.md

 #     export TENDERMINT_NODE_KEY_CONFIG_PATH=${HOME}/.tendermint/config/priv_validator_key.json
 export TENDERMINT_NODE_KEY_CONFIG_PATH=<The path where the 'priv_validator_key.json' are stored>

-# Optional, only if you want to query from your locale node
+# Optional, only if you want to query from your local node
 export ENABLE_LEDGER_SERVICE=true

-# Optional, only if you want to query from your locale node
+# Optional, only if you want to query from your local node
 export ENABLE_QUERY_SERVICE=true
 ```